awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.NET.md

 You can connect to an RDS for MariaDB, MySQL, or PostgreSQL DB instance with the AWS SDK for \.NET as described following\.

+**Prerequisites**
 The following are prerequisites for connecting to your DB instance using IAM authentication:
 + [Enabling and disabling IAM database authentication](UsingWithRDS.IAMDBAuth.Enabling.md)
 + [Creating and using an IAM policy for IAM database access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)
 + [Creating a database account using IAM authentication](UsingWithRDS.IAMDBAuth.DBAccounts.md)

+**Examples**
 The following code examples show how to generate an authentication token, and then use it to connect to a DB instance\.

 To run this code example, you need the [AWS SDK for \.NET](http://aws.amazon.com/sdk-for-net/), found on the AWS site\.
 The `AWSSDK.CORE` and the `AWSSDK.RDS` packages are required\.
 To connect to a DB instance, use the \.NET database connector for the DB engine, such as MySqlConnector for MariaDB or MySQL, or Npgsql for PostgreSQL\.